Mac Storage Full? How to Fix "Your Disk Is Almost Full"

 macOS displays the "Your disk is almost full" warning when available storage drops below approximately 10% of total capacity.
 The warning appears because accumulated files — duplicates, caches, large downloads, and system data — gradually consume available space over months of normal use.

 The warning triggers a notification and can cause performance degradation. macOS needs free space for virtual memory (swap files), Time Machine local snapshots, application temporary files, and system updates.
 When free space drops too low, macOS cannot create swap files efficiently, causing slowdowns and application crashes.
+On modern Apple Silicon Macs, DupScan takes advantage of hardware-accelerated scanning to identify duplicates in seconds, so you can resolve the warning quickly.

 How Do You Check What Is Using Storage on Mac?